bahrus/xtal-state/README.md

 If the history state is null, or doesn't have a nested object hierarchy matching the long path specified above, xtal-state-update will first create such an object hierarchy before inserting the policeBlotter object without losing the state created elsewhere.

 xtal-state-update will note the path being updated.  xtal-state-watch components will ignore history updates if their where-path is not in alignment with the where-path of xtal-state-update.
+[TODO]

 The "make" boolean attribute/property specifies that we want to **update** the history object based on the watchedObject changes, and mark this as a new state in the history.

 The "rewrite" boolean attribute/property will cause the previous state change to be skipped over when going back using the back button.
 The MDN article linked above explains this much better.

 But unlike the native history.pushState and history.replaceState methods, xtal-state-update attempts to preserve what was there already.
 If the source property is of type object or array, it creates a new empty object {}, then merges the existing state into it, then does a [deep, recursive merge](https://davidwalsh.name/javascript-deep-merge) of watchedObject (in this example) into that.
+At least that's the default behavior, if no "higher-ups" prefer a different approach.

-## Support for data extraction / route information [Done, but not sufficiently tested / optimized]
+## Support for data extraction / route information [Done, but not sufficiently tested]

 Suppose we have a new police blotter entry someone entered: